 - Judges like to have input from the Partner Family on the child’s progress.

 Partner Family Homes

 Personal and Family Information

 The licensing process is an assessment on you, your family and your home.
 Prospective Partner Families must be upfront and honest about themselves.
 You must be willing to share personal information about you and your family.

-Information To Be Shared During Licensing Process
+Information To Share During Your Licensing Process (if applicable)

 - Marital issues